Salt in Chinese history: Complication and frustration in the Ming dynasty

 The system of government production and merchant distribution required a strong and adaptive bureaucracy.
 To begin with, the Ming government inherited from the preceding Yuan dynasty not a unified national system but a dozen or more regional monopolies, each of which had a different production center, none of which was allowed to distribute salt to the others.
-Officials tried to control production by continuing the Yuan system of registering hereditary salt producing households (竈戶 zàohù).
+Officials tried to control production by continuing the Yuan system of registering hereditary salt producing households.
 These families were not allowed to change their occupation or where they lived and were required to produce a yearly quota of salt (in the beginning, a little more than 3,000 catties).
 Initially, the government paid these saltern families with rice, then in the 15th century in paper money.
 By the 16th century the system broke down.
 Government monopoly salt was too expensive to compete with smuggled blackmarket salt, forcing officials to raise prices in order to meet their tax revenue quotas, making the government salt even less competitive and giving saltern families even more reason to sell to smugglers.
 Officials estimated that two-thirds of the salt in the Lianghuai region was contraband.
 A series of crises followed in which inland prices dropped too low for merchants to make a profit, armies on the frontier went without grain, and small mountains of salt might sit unused because officials impounded them for taxes then could not sell them.